pwax/PWUserPanningMapView/README.md

 ## Installation
 * Clone the PWUserPanningMapView repo
-* Drag and drop PWUserPanningMapView.swift file into your project
+* Drag and drop the `PWUserPanningMapView.swift` file into your project

 ## Usage
 * PWUserPanningMapView works just like the standard MKMapView but has the following properties: